O-LAP/home/quick-start.md

 ```

 Design.inputs = {
     "width": {
         "type": "slider",                               // specify type
         "label": "Width",                               // Label name is the name displayed for the property in the UI
         "default": 150,                                 // The value this parameter will be set on initializiation
         "min": 100,                                     // The upper range of the slider
         "max": 200                                      // The lower range of the slider
     },
     "height": {
         "type": "slider",
         "label": "Height",
         "default": 150,
         "min": 100,
         "max": 200
     },
     "doubleWidth": {
         "type": "bool",
         "label": "Double Width",
         "default": false
     },
     "colour": {
         "type": "select",
         "label": "Colour",
         "default": COL_RED,
         "choices": [COL_RED, COL_GREEN, COL_BLUE]        // list of choices to be offered
     },
     "finish": {
         "type": "select",
         "label": "Finish",
         "default": FIN_MATT,
         "choices": [FIN_MATT, FIN_GLOSS]
     }
 }
 ```

-Below this you will find the input state property.
-You can use this to access the current value set by the user for the parameters at all times.
+You can use `Design.inputState` to access the current value set by the user for the parameters at all times.
 For eg.
 To access the value for `height` parameter you can use `Design.inputState.height`.
 ```